-Heilongjiang has a population of over 38 million people.
-95% of Heilongjiang’s residents are Han .
+Heilongjiang has a population of approximately 38 million people, making it China’s 17th most populous region.
+95% of Heilongjiang’s residents are Han.
 Other ethnicities include the Manchus, Koreans, Mongols, Hui, Daur, Xibe, Oroqin, Hezhen and Russians.
-The Manchu form the largest minority group, and live primarily in southern Heilongjiang.
+The Manchu form the largest minority group and live primarily in southern Heilongjiang.
 Most have been culturally integrated into the Han majority and there is much intermarriage between the two groups.
-Over 50% of its population live in its major cities including Harbin, Daqing, Qiqihar, Mudanjiang, Jiamusi, Jixi, Shuangyashan, Hegang, Qitaihe, Yichun , Heihe.
-Harbin, Heilongjiang’s capital has over 10 million residents.
+Over 50% of its population live in its major cities including Harbin, Daqing, Qiqihar, Mudanjiang, Jiamusi, Jixi, Shuangyashan, Hegang, Qitaihe, Yichun and Heihe.
+Harbin, Heilongjiang’s capital, has over 10 million residents.

-Heilongjiang is a major manufacturing center which strongly leverages off its abundant mineral resources.
-Heilongjiang produces everything from motor vehicles, electrical and telecommunication equipment, generators, agricultural machinery, locomotives, building materials, chemicals and fertilizers to flax fabrics, beet sugar, dairy products, paper and beverages.
+Its industrial sector leverages both its abundant resources and its oil.
+Heilongjiang produces motor vehicles, electrical and telecommunication equipment, generators, agricultural machinery, locomotives, building materials, chemicals, fertilizers, flax fabrics, beet sugar, dairy products, paper and beverages.

 Lay of the Land

-Heilongjiang’s plain is surrounded on the north, east and south by mountains including the the Greater Khingan Range, Lesser Khingan Range, Zhangguangcai Mountains, Laoye Mountains and Wanda Mountains.
-This hilly and mountainous area covers the remaining 70% of Heilongjiang’s land.
-Elevations of these mountains are generally are low, exceeding 1,000 meters mainly in its southeast and northwest..
-Heilongjiang’s highest peak is 1690 meter Mount Datudingzi located in the south.
+Heilongjiang’s large, farmland-rich interior plain is surrounded on the north, east and south by mountains including the Greater Khingan Range, Lesser Khingan Range, Zhangguangcai Mountains, Laoye Mountains and Wanda Mountains.
+These hills and mountains cover approximately 70% of the province’s land ranging in height from 300 to 1780 above sea level.
+The mountains only exceed 1,000 meters mainly in the southeast and northwest of the province.
+Heilongjiang’s highest peak is 1690-meter Mount Datudingzi located in the south.
 Heilongjiang’s Greater Khingan Mountains hold one of China’s largest remaining areas of untouched forest.

-Heilongjiang’s longest river, Amur or Heilongjiang River, runs along the Sino-Russian border for a distance of 1,900 km.
+Heilongjiang’s longest river, Amur or Heilongjiang River, runs along the Sino-Russian border for 1,900 km.
+The province’s winters are long and bitter.
 In the frigid cold of its northern environment, the river begins icing over in mid-October, is solid ice by mid-November, and is not completely thawed until May.
 The Amur’s most important tributary is the Songhua River which flows through the heart of the province.
+Muling, Naoli, Nen and Mudan Rivers also course through the province’s interiors and are all also tributaries of the Amur Basin.
 The Ussuri River follows the Sino-Russian boundary on the east, flowing along a north-south valley between mountains.
 Through a tributary, it eventually links with Lake Khanka or Xingkai Hu, East Asia’s biggest freshwater lake.
 The lake is located on the border with Russia.
 Only about 25% falls within the province.